 6.2.2 Planned Duration for the Study as a Whole

-USA: The study started enrolling in the second quarter of 2016.
-Completion of the study by the last patient is expected for approximately fourth quarter of 2018.
-The total study duration will be approximately 2.5 years.
+The study started enrolling in the second quarter of 2016.
+Completion of the study by the last patient is expected in December 2020, giving total study duration of approximately 4.5 years.